jsgoupil/quickbooks-sync/README.md

 QuickBooks Sync regroups multiple NuGet packages to sync data from QuickBooks Desktop using QbXml.
 Make requests to QuickBooks Desktop, analyze the returned values, etc.

+**This project is actively maintained and is in its early alpha stage.
+Many breaks will be introduced until stability is reached.**

 ## QbXml ##

 QbXml is the language used by QuickBooks desktop to exchange back and forth data between an application and the QuickBooks database.